matheus-santos/matheus-santos.github.io/_posts/2024-11-21-This_Is_Not_Agile.md

 It is strange how "Agile" can be something so simple and yet so complex to describe.
 Collaborating in rapid cycles of incremental changes while actively listening to feedback is the most powerful tool I know to navigate uncertainties and grow to the right direction.

 Do not let yourself go and get stuck behind rigid processes that hinder growth and bring morale down.
 Focus on people.
 People will never go out of business.

+Hope you enjoyed the conversation of today.

+See you next time!